svalat/htopml/README.md

 Licence & status
 ----------------

-It is currently a draft prototype so expect miracles.
+It is currently a draft prototype so don't expect miracles.

 It is distributed under CeCILL-C lincence.
 But CAUTION, the web GUI used http://www.highcharts.com/ for the charts and this library is OpenSource (CC) only for personal and non-commercial use, in other cases, look on their site.